Mean-Payoff Pushdown Games: Recursive Games and Modular Strategies

 {\em Module for clause $\cl_i$.} There is an edge from the entry node of module $\cl_i$ to a box that invokes module $y$, for every literal $y$ that appears in the clause $\cl_i$.
 There is also an edge from the return node of $y$ to the exit node of $\cl_i$.
 All the weights in this module are zero.

 {\em Module for literal $y_i$.} The entry node of $y_i$ has outdegree two (left edge and right edge).
 The left edge is the $\False$ edge, which leads to the exit node, and has a weight $-1$.
 The right edge is the $\True$ edge, which leads to a box that invokes a call for module $\neg y_i$, and its weight is $-1$.
 The return of the box leads to the exit node and the edge weight is $+2$.
-The reduction is illustrated pictorially in Fig~\ref{fig-lower}.
+The reduction is illustrated pictorially in Figure~\ref{fig-lower}.

-\begin{Obs} Every path from the entry node of the module $y_i$ to its exit node, has a weight of at most $0$, hence every path from the entry node of module $\cl_i$ to its exit node, has a weight of at most $0$. \end{Obs}
+\begin{Obs} Every path (that is generated by a modular strategy) from the entry node of the module $y_i$ to its exit node, has a total weight of at most $0$, hence every path (that is generated by a modular strategy) from the entry node of module $\cl_i$ to its exit node, has a total weight of at most $0$. \end{Obs}

-\begin{lem} There exists a modular winning strategy for player~1 in $\wrg_\varphi$ for the objective $\LimInfAvg\geq 0$ iff $\varphi$ is satisfiable. \end{lem} \begin{proof} We first observe that every modular strategy in $\wrg_\varphi$ is memoryless modular strategy.
+\begin{lem} There exists a modular winning strategy for player~1 in $\wrg_\varphi$ for the objective $\LimInfAvg\geq 0$ iff $\varphi$ is satisfiable. \end{lem} \begin{proof} We first observe that every modular strategy in $\wrg_\varphi$ is a memoryless modular strategy.
 Observe that modular strategy for player~1 is a selection of a literal for every clause module, and selecting either the $\True$ or $\False$ edge for every literal module.
 We now present both directions of the proof.